rackerlabs/rackspace-how-to/content/cloud-images/cloud-images-faq.md

 region of the Rackspace cloud, be aware that the provisioning of cloud services in the ORD region is not available to recent customers.
 If you share an image with one of these customers, the sharing occurs without error from your perspective.
-However, if the consumer you are sharing with doesn't have cloud services in ORD, they cannot see the image and cannot boot from it.
+However, if the consumer that you are sharing with doesn't have cloud services in ORD, they cannot see the image and cannot boot from it.

 Customers can determine if they have access to the ORD region in one of the following ways: